-Note: C.A.M.P. must have at least 50 boys registered by May 31 or it may be cancelled.
+Note: C.A.M. must have at least 50 boys registered by May 31 or it may be cancelled.

-COST - The fee for Cub Adventure at McConnell PREMIER is \$120 per Scout (\$100 if paid in full by May 6) and \$65 per adult for those staying only 2 nights.
-For Webelos opting to stay the extra night the fee is \$180 per Webelos (\$165 if paid in full by May 6) and \$100 per adult.
-This includes all meals, program supplies, a C.A.M.P. t-shirt, handicraft materials, a trained staff, and proper equipment.
+COST - The fee for Cub Adventure at McConnell is \$145 per Scout and \$65 per adult for those staying each night.
+This includes all meals, program supplies, a C.A.M. t-shirt, handicraft materials, a trained staff, and proper equipment.